jwells96/fuzzy-octo-couscous/x_team_style_guide.md

 ### Examples
 * interfaces
-  * The name should start with upper case letter nad must be a comprehensable word e.x.
-Comparable
+  * The name should start with upper case letter (similar to class names) and must be a comprehensable word e.x. interface Comparable, interface CatDog
 * classes
   * The name should start with upper case letter nad must be clear that it's an abstract construct e.x.
 ListADT
 * exception types